kubesphere/website/content/en/docs/devops-user-guide/how-to-use/pipeline-settings.md

 ![basic-info-tab](/images/docs/devops-user-guide/using-devops/pipeline-settings/basic-info-tab.png)

-On the **Basic Info** tab, you can customize the following information:
+On the **Basic Information** tab, you can customize the following information:

 - **Name**.
 The name of the pipeline.
 Pipelines in the same DevOps project must have different names.